masmerise/livewire-toaster/README.md

 #### Redirects

-Whenever you return a `RedirectResponse` from anywhere in your app, you can call any of the `Toaster` methods to dispatch a toast message:
+Whenever you return a `RedirectResponse` from anywhere in your app, you can chain any of the `Toaster` methods to dispatch a toast message:

 ```php